-- 1. Short shorts/skirts (hem must touch the child's middle finger when hands are placed by their side)

-- 2. Shirts with spaghetti straps
+- 1. Shirts with spaghetti straps

-- 3. Crocs, Flip flops, slide-on shoes, or any other shoe without a back (shoes must have a strap of some sort on the back)
+- 2. Crocs, Flip flops, slide-on shoes, or any other shoe without a back (shoes must have a strap of some sort on the back)

-- 4. Shoes with heels more than two inches
+- 3. Shoes with heels more than two inches

-- 5. Leggings or any type of spandex bottoms
+- 4. Leggings or any type of spandex bottoms